HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ## Conclusion

 The web is an amazing place to tell a visual story.
 During our research we could see that the web is truly utilising a lot of elements of media.
 This diversity is also shown in the number of ways media is represented on the web today.
 The most basic features of displaying these elements are being actively used, however using modern browsers we could do a lot more.
-Some of the advanced media features are being used today (sometimes, incorrectly tough), and we’d like to encourage everyone to go a level deeper.
-Use all the features and capabilities of the modern web to bring more amazing visual experiences to the end user.
+Some of the advanced media features that are used today are amazing, however sometimes they are used incorrectly or in the wrong context.
+We would like to encourage everyone to go a level deeper: use all the features and capabilities of the modern web to bring more amazing visual experiences to users.